tcltk/tcl/doc/markdown/string.md

     : Any Unicode digit character.
 Note that this includes characters outside of the [0-9] range.

     **double**
-    : Any of the forms allowed to **Tcl\_GetDoubleFromObj**.
+    : Any of the forms allowed to [Tcl\_GetDoubleFromObj][DoubleObj].

     **entier**
     : Synonym for **integer**.

     **false**
-    : Any of the forms allowed to **Tcl\_GetBoolean** where the value is false.
+    : Any of the forms allowed to [Tcl\_GetBoolean][GetInt] where the value is false.

     **graph**
     : Any Unicode printing character, except space.

     **integer**
     : Any of the valid string formats for an integer value of arbitrary size in Tcl, with optional surrounding whitespace.
-The formats accepted are exactly those accepted by the C routine **Tcl\_GetBignumFromObj**.
+The formats accepted are exactly those accepted by the C routine [Tcl\_GetBignumFromObj][IntObj].

     [list]
     : Any proper list structure, with optional surrounding whitespace.
 In case of improper list structure, 0 is returned and the *varname* will contain the index of the "element" where the list parsing fails, or -1 if this cannot be determined.